-- 4. All design and construction activities in, adjacent to, over or under the railroad shall comply with all applicable Federal and State laws and standards, all terms identified in the Special Provisions for Protection of Railway Interests, and all terms of the final agreement executed with the Railroad Company. - 5.
-The CONTRACTOR shall be required to meet the Railroad's Insurance Requirements as specified in the Special Provisions for Protection of Railway Interests. - 6.
-The CONTRACTOR shall attend a mandatory meeting with the SCDOT's Utilities Office and Railroad Projects Office within 30 days after the Notice to Proceed.
-The CONTRACTOR shall use the SCDOT approved agreement language and procedures, that will be provided in this meeting. - 7.
+- 5. All design and construction activities in, adjacent to, over or under the railroad shall comply with all applicable Federal and State laws and standards, all terms identified in the Special Provisions for Protection of Railway Interests, and all terms of the final agreement executed with the Railroad Company. - 6.
+The CONTRACTOR shall be required to meet the Railroad's Insurance Requirements as specified in the Special Provisions for Protection of Railway Interests. - 7.
+The CONTRACTOR shall attend a mandatory meeting with the SCDOT's Utilities Office and Railroad Projects Office within 10 days after the Notice to Proceed.
+The CONTRACTOR shall use the SCDOT approved agreement language and procedures, that will be provided in this meeting. - 8.
 CONTRACTOR shall provide project specific information to SCDOT for inclusion into the agreements.
-The CONTRACTOR shall anticipate and include in the proposed schedule a minimum 90-day approval time-frame for all railroad agreements.
+The CONTRACTOR shall anticipate and include in the proposed schedule a minimum 14-day approval time-frame for all railroad agreements.
 If said Railroad Companies interfere or fail to provide information in a timely manner, SCDOT may, on an individual basis, consider a time extension for Railroad Company delays when CONTRACTOR can demonstrate that appropriate coordination efforts have been made to expedite the railroad coordination, and that the delay has a direct impact on the approved Critical Path.
-CONTRACTOR shall not be entitled to additional compensation for interference or delays related to railroad coordination. - 8.
-CONTRACTOR shall anticipate the need for a separate right-of-entry agreement between the CONTRACTOR and Railroad for surveys, borings, etc. The required PE Agreement, between SCDOT and Railroad, must be executed before Railroad will review or comment on any design questions or submittals from the CONTRACTOR.
-The Construction Agreement, between SCDOT and Railroad, must be executed before any construction activities can begin at the railroads. - 9.
-CONTRACTOR is advised that all utility relocations required within railroad right-of-way will require separate agreements between the affected utility company and the Railroad.
+CONTRACTOR shall not be entitled to additional compensation for interference or delays related to railroad coordination. - 9.
+CONTRACTOR shall anticipate the need for a separate right-of-entry agreement between the CONTRACTOR and Railroad for surveys, borings, etc. The required PE Agreement, between SCDOT and Railroad, has been executed to allow the Railroad to review or comment on any design questions or submittals from the CONTRACTOR.
+The Construction Agreement, between SCDOT and Railroad, will be executed before Notice to Proceed is provided.
+Refer to Exhibit 8 for additional details. - 10.
+CONTRACTOR is advised that all utility relocations required within railroad rightof-way will require separate agreements between the affected utility company and the Railroad.